cjeon/cjeon.github.io/_posts/2021-02-25-my-first-docker-image.md

 3. The flag `-i` is for interactive, `-t` is for pseudo-terminal (so that we could send inputs and receive outputs).
 4. Then we specify the image name and tag.
 And we don't give any command to run, to use default `CMD`.

+We can create a volume by executing `docker volume create name-volume`, and we can view contents of the volume by multiple ways.
+I use VS code to view them.
+See https://code.visualstudio.com/docs/remote/containers#_inspecting-volumes for details.

 We can create a volume by executing `docker volume create name-volume`, and we can view contents of the volume in multiple ways.
 I use VS code to view them.
 See https://code.visualstudio.com/docs/remote/containers#_inspecting-volumes for details.

 ## Outro